19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 (2) An officer may seize and detain —

-(a) any controlled drug, controlled substance or article liable to seizure as a result of any search under this section; and
+(a) any controlled drug, controlled substance, drug specified in the Fifth Schedule, substance containing any drug specified in the Fifth Schedule or article liable to seizure as a result of any search under this section; and

+[Act 30 of 2012 wef 01/05/2013]

 (b) any ship, hovercraft, aircraft, vehicle or train which has been used in the commission of or in connection with an offence under this Act.

 [20/98]

+(3) Notwithstanding subsection (2), if the use of any drug specified in the Fifth Schedule or any substance containing such drug onboard any ship, hovercraft, aircraft, vehicle or train or by any person searched under that subsection is authorised by the Director, that drug or substance shall not be liable to seizure under that subsection.

+[Act 30 of 2012 wef 01/05/2013]

 ### Forfeiture of controlled drugs, controlled substances and articles seized